 As President of the Central Bank of Venezuela during the early 1990s – the first woman appointed to this position – she was instrumental in establishing the central bank’s independence.
 Her direction of monetary policy fostered confidence and stability in the midst of severe political and financial turbulence.
 In previous years, she had served as head of economic studies and as advisor to the President of the Central Bank.

-Prior to her tenure at the Central Bank, Ms. Krivoy participated in official government committees on foreign debt restructuring, state reform, and fiscal sector reform, and chaired the Venezuelan Presidential Commission on Industrial Competitiveness.
+In addition to her tenure at the Central Bank, Ms. Krivoy participated in pivotal processes including foreign debt restructuring negotiations in the late 1980s, state reform, fiscal reform and industrial competitiveness.

 Ms. Krivoy holds a degree in economics from Universidad Central de Venezuela, where she was the first woman to graduate summa cum laude.